Gibberlings3/EndlessBG1/c#endlessbg1/readme.c#endlessbg1.english.txt

 The Endless BG1 Mod will set the variable "Global"C#EndlessBG1","GLOBAL",1)" in the thieves guild (after the Palace fight) for (NPC) mods to know that the game will remain in BG1 after Sarevok's death.

+The mod is full compatible with Transitions Mod if Endless BG1 is installed first.

 CREDITS